 Pachelbel's "Canon In D Major" is, of course, one of the most popular wedding songs in Western society — no matter what instrument is used.

 Tips for booking a bagpiper:

-- While browsing, be sure to review bagpiper profiles and check out photos and videos.
+- While browsing bagpipers on The Bash, be sure to read their profiles and check out their audio clips, videos and photos.